OmkarNarvekar001/Maven-Calculator/README.md

         }
     }
 }

-🎯 What I Learned
+Make sure Jenkins is configured with Maven and SonarQube plugins.

+🎯 Learning Goals
-📦 Structuring Java applications with Maven
+Understand Java + Maven project structure

-🧪 Writing unit tests with JUnit
+Implement unit testing using JUnit

-🔁 Automating builds and tests using Jenkins
+Automate build/test with Jenkins pipelines

-🧼 Monitoring code quality with SonarQube
+Analyze code quality using SonarQube

-🚀 Applying DevOps & CI/CD practices to Java development
+Explore real-world DevOps & CI/CD workflows

-🤝 Contributions
+🤝 Contributing
-This project was built for personal learning.
-Feel free to fork the repository and suggest improvements via pull requests!
+This is a self-learning project.
+If you'd like to contribute, feel free to fork the repo and open a pull request!